Bed Smart 101

 Proper mattress care ensures a prolonged life and optimum comfort.
 Incorporating these maintenance tips can ensure many restful nights on your mattress.

 Break-in Period: The time it takes for a new mattress to adjust to your body and vice versa.
-This can vary, but most sleep experts recommend giving it a few weeks.
+This can vary, but most sleep experts estimate 21-30 days for break-in.

-Mattress Flipping: Turning the mattress over to its other side.
-Not all beds need this, but it can help extend the lifespan of some older mattresses.
+Mattress Rotating: Rotating the mattress 180 degrees.
+Not all beds need this, but it can help extend the lifespan of many mattresses.

 Mattress Pad: A layer placed on top of a mattress for added comfort or protection.
 It’s often thinner than a topper.

-Mattress Protector: A cover specifically designed to protect the mattress from spills, allergens, and wear.
+Mattress Protector: A water-proof cover specifically designed to protect the mattress from spills, allergens, and wear.

-Mattress Sagging: When a mattress develops dips or low spots.
+Mattress Sagging: When a mattress develops excessive dips or body impressions.
 Regular rotation can help prevent this wear.

 Mattress Topper: A thicker layer of cushioning added to the top of a mattress to enhance comfort or adjust firmness.